Experiencing nature and the benefits of a good hike does not take extensive planning or even traveling far out of Milwaukee.

 - www.walkrideusa.com › States › Wisconsin › Individual Trails › Southeast

-Located in the Kettle Moraine State Forest, about 40 miles from the city of Milwaukee, is a 3.5 mile hike to incredible views.
-If the views from the trail are not enough for you, there is a 60-foot-tall tower along the path to give you an even better view above the trees.
+Located in the Kettle Moraine State Forest, about 40 miles from the city of Milwaukee, is a 3.5-mile hike to incredible views.
+If the views from the trail are not enough for you, there is a 60-foot-tall tower along the path to giving you an even better view above the trees.
 The Kettle Moraine State Forest is home to 132 miles of trails to venture.
 While you are in the area make sure to check out Lapham Peak, Tamarack Loop, and Scuppernong Trails which also lends themselves to wonderful hiking experiences.

 Milwaukee hikers find out quickly how the Milwaukee Lakefront Trail gets its name.
-This 5.9 mile lakefront loop has incredible views of Lake Michigan from the city.
+This 5.9-mile lakefront loop has incredible views of Lake Michigan from the city.
 The trail is well maintained and wide enough for many quests to experience these views.

 Located in the Milwaukee city limits, Havenwoods State Forest is a way to escape the hustle and bustle of everyday life for a relaxing hike through the woods.
 This park is open all year round.
 The 6 miles of trails (mostly paved) wind through scenes of wildflowers, woods, and wildlife.
 Visit the Trek Through Time Trail for geocaching fun, which is enjoyable for all ages.

 The Ice Age trail stretches more than 1,200 miles across the entire state, which an overwhelming number of breathtaking trails and views.
 The segment we recommend is the beautiful Holy Hill Segment as a hike for all skill levels and their pups too.
-The Holy Hill section in Hartford is a 6.8 mile trail through a lush forest area, highlighted with wildflowers in the spring and summer.
+The Holy Hill section in Hartford is a 6.8-mile trail through a lush forest area, highlighted with wildflowers in the spring and summer.

 Great for picnics, day trips, or even extensive hikes, the Greenfield Park Trail is a destination for all.
-Just outside the city, Greenfield Park Trail is a 1.2 mile paved loop featuring a lake with opportunities to see wildlife along your walk.
+Just outside the city, Greenfield Park Trail is a 1.2-mile paved loop featuring a lake with opportunities to see wildlife along your walk.
 Bring along your family, friends, and or puppy pal for a beautiful day on this trail.

 This trail, however, has so much more to offer.
 The trail has a reputation of being haunted, but don’t let that scare you away.
 There are many interesting structures along the trail to capture with your camera.
 The Seven Bridges Trail comes to an end by opening to Lake Michigan beachfront.
 Not a bad way to end a “hunted” trail.
 Grant Park is beautiful any time of the year, but Fall is my favorite.
 Hiker’s come from all over to view the incredible fall foliage.

 The Black Marsh Boardwalk trail is only 1/4 of a mile but it offers great views all year round.
 This short but sweet hike really shines when the marsh is flooded.
 The boardwalk floats above the water for an amazing experience.
-The state park includes other impressive hikes like The Dunes Cordwalk, Woodland Dunes Nature Trail and Black River Trail.
-Many of the trails in Kohler-Andrea State park, such as The Black Marsh Boardwalk is wheel chair/stroller accessible and dog friendly (but they must be on a leash).
+The state park includes other impressive hikes like The Dunes Cordwalk, Woodland Dunes Nature Trail, and Black River Trail.
+Many of the trails in Kohler-Andrea State park, such as The Black Marsh Boardwalk is wheelchair/stroller accessible and dog friendly (but they must be on a leash).
 Caleb and I walked this trail last year with Kenzo & had a picnic lunch on the beach for our One Year Wedding Anniversary!